Table of Contents

 5. Are pragmatic and challenge what they have been told

 Complaints about managing Gen Z workers include their propensity to push back and question what they are told.
 They are so used to being able to confirm or validate what has been shared with them (via Google, etc.), coupled with a desire to understand not only how but why something is done in a certain way, that they regularly ask questions to validate those.
-It is a way they express and act on self-reliance that can drive their development and ability to bring innovation to the workplace.
+It is a way they express and act on self-reliance, which can drive their development and their ability to bring innovation to the workplace.
 They also tend to seek alternative solutions and challenge outdated processes, expecting workplaces to evolve alongside technological advancements and societal changes.

 6. Prefer direct, transparent, but compassionate communications